LaVeyan Satanism: Magic

+Joseph P. Laycock writes that LaVey described magic as "a way of life", but was "ambiguous" about whether it was a "shorthand for popular psychology", or whether there was some supernatural element in it.

 This practice puts LaVeyan Satanism within a wider tradition of 'high magic' or ceremonial magic, and has also been compared with Christian Science and Scientology.
 LaVey adopted beliefs and ideas from older magicians but consciously de-Christianised and Satanised them for his own purposes.

 In presenting himself as applying a scientific perspective on magic, LaVey was likely influenced by Crowley, who had also presented his approach to magic in the same way.
 However, in contrast to many older ceremonial magicians, LaVey denied that there was any division between black magic and white magic, attributing this dichotomy purely to the "smug hypocrisy and self-deceit" of those who called themselves "white magicians".
-He similarly differed from many older magicians who emphasised magic as a practice designed to bring about personal transformation and transcendence; rather, for LaVey magic was employed for material gain, personal influence, to harm enemies, and to gain success in love and sex.
+He also differed from many older magicians who described magic as a means to bring about personal transformation and transcendence; for LaVey the goal of magic was instead material gain, personal influence, to harm enemies, and to gain success in love and sex.

-LaVey defined his system of magic as greater and lesser magic.
-Greater magic is a form of ritual practice and is meant as psychodramatic catharsis to focus one's emotional energy for a specific purpose.
+LaVey divided his system of magic into greater and lesser magic.
+Greater magic being a form of ritual practice meant as psychodramatic catharsis to focus one's emotional energy for a specific purpose.
 These rites are based on three major psycho-emotive themes: compassion (love), destruction (hate), and sex (lust).
 The space in which a ritual is performed is known as an "intellectual decompression chamber", where skepticism and disbelief are willfully suspended, thus allowing the magicians to fully express their mental and emotional needs, holding back nothing regarding their deepest feelings and desires.
 This magic could then be employed to ensure sexual gratification, material gain, personal success, or to curse one's enemies.
 LaVey also wrote of "the balance factor", insisting that any magical aims should be realistic.
 These rituals are often considered to be magical acts, with LaVey's Satanism encouraging the practice of magic to aid one's selfish ends.
 Much of Satanic ritual is designed for an individual to carry out alone; this is because concentration is seen as key to performing magical acts.